Regularity theory and Green's function for elliptic equations with lower order terms in unbounded domains: Green's Functions in unbounded domains

 where we used that $G^t_{\rho}(\cdot,y) \eta$ is a test function and $Lv=0$.
 We will only estimate $I_3$ since $I_1$ and $I_2$ can be handled similarly.

-where in the first inequality we used H\"older's inequality and in the second one the local bonudedness of $v$.
-If $\rho_m$ is the sequence obtained in \eqref{eq:green-convergY12}, then by Rellich-Kondrachov's theorem and a diagonalization argument, we may pass to a subsequence so that
+where in the first inequality we used H\"older inequality and in the second one the local bonudedness of $v$.
+If $\rho_m$ is the sequence obtained in \eqref{eq:green-convergY12}, then by Rellich-Kondrachov theorem and a diagonalization argument, we may pass to a subsequence so that

 Thus, if we take $m \to \infty$, by Lemma \ref{lem:reverseHold}, for a.e. $y \in \om$,

 So, by \eqref{eq:weak-Harnack-int} and Remark \eqref{rem:c-d-moser}, we get

 which implies \eqref{eq:green-lowerbd}. \end{proof}